MilesPorto/ode3/README.md

 This example solves the 2D projectile motion problem with a simple model for air resistance.
 After each step, data are stored in ROOT TGraphs, which are then displayed at the conclusion of the calculation.

+The gsl provides a number of ODE solvers and a variety of interfaces.
+Some of the solvers (not R-K methods) use the Jacobian matrix, which gives the devivative of the function wrt the dependent parameters.
+See the gsl examples for details.

 Python starter code
 ---